 This controls how much the Key Track will affect the Cutoff frequency.
-The value is the amount, in semitones, that the filter will change over five octaves of keyboard with a standard -1.00/+1.00 slope.
-The overall effect of the Keyboard Track is a combination of this value and the Keyboard Track shape.
+The overall effect of the Keyboard Track is a combination of this value and the overall Keyboard Track shape.

 With positive values (+), the effect will be in the direction specified by keyboard tracking; if the Slope goes up, the Cutoff will increase.